archivistsguidetokryoflux/archivists-guide-to-kryoflux/02 PART TWO In-Depth/Disk-Image-Formats.md

 * Apple DOS 3.x sector image, DSK DOS 3.3 Interleave - used for 5.25” floppy disks written to by Apple II family of computers in the early 1980s.
 * CBM sector image, various subtypes - used for floppy disks used by the Commodore Business Machines family of computers in the 1980s.
 As indicated by the KryoFlux user guide, there are a number of subtypes of CBM disk; it appears that different manufacturers created variations of the format.

-[1] Pages 1-6 of this document have additional details on FM and MFM encoding. http://info-coach.fr/atari/hardware/_fd-hard/AN-505.pdf accessed 05/03/2017
+<a id="anchor1">[1]</a> Pages 1-6 of this document have additional details on FM and MFM encoding. http://info-coach.fr/atari/hardware/_fd-hard/AN-505.pdf accessed 05/03/2017

 [2] https://groups.google.com/forum/#!topic/vintage-macs/CbD58EqcnUM accessed 12/5/2016